 Inside College Hockey is proud to announce

-its sixth annual INCH All-America teams.
-The selections
+its tenth annual INCH All-America teams.
+The selections were made

-were made by Inside College Hockey editors and staff, with
+by Inside College Hockey editors and staff, with input from media

 The INCH All-America teams are not affiliated

-will release its East and West All-Americans next week.
+its East and West All-Americans earlier this month.

 are not divided on regional lines.